EdTech

 This shift reflects a broader understanding that technology invites us to look beyond just the digitization of teaching practices, to recognize how technology is revolutionizing school management as a whole, forging a cohesive system where administrative tasks, resource coordination, and community engagement are seamlessly interconnected.

 We’ve all heard of innovative systems like student information platforms, learning management tools, attendance trackers, and real-time performance analyzers, and the potential they hold.
-These systems, brimming with AI and big data technology, are reshaping administrative tasks and operations.
+These systems, brimming with AI EdTech startups and big data technology, are reshaping administrative tasks and operations.

 Yet, a critical question remains unanswered: how can educational institutions integrate these advanced technologies smoothly amidst the many tech barriers they face?